gitthermal/website/docs/add-existing-repository.md

 # Add existing repository

-All the magic will happens once you start adding repositories to the application, there are multiple ways how you can add an existing local repository:
+All the magic will happen once you start adding repositories to the application, there are multiple ways how you can add an existing local repository:

 - Via the `Add repository` button, where you can select the folder from the dialog box.